jessetrieu123/sports-team/README.md

 Clone the repo and run 'npm install' - this will install all the dependencies for the application to run.

-Open a new terminal and navigate to the backend folder run - 'npm start' - this will start the backend server to recieve api calls.
+Open a new terminal and navigate to the backend folder and run - 'npm start' - this will start the backend server to recieve api calls.

-Open a new terminal and navigate to the frontend folder run - 'npm start' - this will start the frontend client.
+Open a new terminal and navigate to the frontend folder and run - 'npm start' - this will start the frontend client.

 ## Running tests

-Frontend tests - navigate to frontend folder run 'npm test' - this will run the frontend tests.
+Frontend tests - navigate to frontend folder and run 'npm test' - this will run the frontend tests.
 If prompted, to run all tests, type 'a'.

-Backend tests - navigate to backend folder run 'npm test' - this will run the backend tests.
+Backend tests - navigate to backend folder and run 'npm test' - this will run the backend tests.

 ## Migration explanation